bmacedo/git-course/README.md

 To freely modify the commit history, you can go to the **Version Control** > **Log** tab, right click a particular commit and select **Interactively Rebase from here**.
 There you will be able to select the action you want for each commit between the latest commit (**HEAD**) and the selected commit.

-**PRO TIP**: Use this to rename a commit, or squas several commits into one.
+**PRO TIP**: Use this to rename a commit, or squash several commits into one.

 ![](https://tva1.sinaimg.cn/large/0082zybpgy1gc83sk5ze8j30b508u3ze.jpg)